lucashueda/lucashueda/README.md

-### Hi, I'm Lucas 👋
+### Hi, I'm Lucas, but you can call me <b>dek</b> 👋

 [![Linkedin](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/dinhanhthi/)](https://www.linkedin.com/in/lucashueda/)

 PhD in Electrical Engeeniring, Deep Learning researcher and Dancer.
 Currently working with Expressive Text-to-Speech and finishing my PhD at Unicamp/Brazil.

-- 🌱 My research topics are: deep learning, representation learning, few-shot, expressive speech, affective computing, inductive bias in deep architectures and disentanglement learning.
+- 🌱 My research topics are: deep learning, representation learning, generative modeling, expressive speech, affective computing, inductive bias in deep architectures and disentanglement learning.
 - 🔥 Frequently I like to participate in challenges either on AI (like kaggle) or dance battles.
 - 📚 I am also working on tutorials, you can check it [here]().
 - 😍 Things that I love: applying AI to funny things, dance (mostly house, hiphop and popping), skate and watch animes.